iamchuan/udacity_capstone/report.md

 There're several improvements we can make in the furture:

-1. Implement and use Fréchet Inception Distance (FID score) to evaluate the quality of samples of GANs
+1. Implement other GANs, such as Least Squares GAN and Wasserstein GAN.
-2. Implement other GANs, such as Least Squares GAN and Wasserstein GAN.
+2. Test different network structures and different hyper parameters.
-3. Test different network structures and different hyper parameters.
+3. Make the code adjustable to different image sizes and try different image dataset and video dataset.
-4. Make the code adjustable to different image sizes and try different image dataset and video dataset.
+4. Try different applications using GANs, for example video frames generation, style transfer, etc.

 -----------